 Well, that depends on the source of diarrhea and your individual dog.
 Sweet potato is very high in fiber, which leads to a more formed stool.
-This is the reason it’s included in many high fiber formula dog foods.
-However, diarrhea is rarely the result of a simple lack of fiber and is usually caused by something else.
+This is the reason it’s included in many high-fiber formula dog foods.
+However, diarrhea is rarely the result of a simple lack of fiber, It’s usually caused by something else.

-Remember to adjust your dog’s diet accordingly: just 50g of raw sweet potato is 5% of a 15kg dog’s daily calorie allowance.
+Remember to adjust your dog’s diet accordingly.
+Just 50g of raw sweet potato is 5% of a 15kg dog’s daily calorie allowance.
 Meaning if they were given 50g every day, without adjusting their daily allowance of kibble, they’d soon become overweight.

 Frequently Asked Questions

 Still have some additional questions when it comes to sweet potato consumption and your canine companion?
 Below are some of the most common questions that are asked when it comes to feeding your pup this popular vegetable.

 Yes, your dog can eat sweet potato fries.
 Because they are fried though, you’ll want to limit their intake to no more than a couple times per month.

 Can dogs eat them with cinnamon?

 Unless your dog has a cinnamon allergy, cinnamon is generally non-toxic to dogs.
 In most cases, this should be fine.
 You’ll want to immediately consult with your vet if your pup shows any signs of an allergic reaction.